 I would make them no more than 1 inch in diameter.
 Any bigger, and you’ll find (at least with these wave cupcake liners) the cupcakes will start to crack and split from the liners.
 The length, however, can be longer.

-Enjoy More Small Batch Cupcake Recipes!
+More Small Batch Cupcakes Recipes!

 If you enjoyed this Small Batch Chocolate Chip Cookie Dough Cupcakes Recipe or any other recipe on my website, please leave a 🌟 star rating and let me know what you thought in the 📝 comments below.
 Thanks for visiting!